mohit-iitbh/Loan_prediction/README.md

 # Loan_Prediction
-Loan Prediction can be used to classify whether given person is eligible for loan or not, on providing the credentials of the user
+Loan Predictor can be used to classify whether given person is eligible for loan or not, on providing the credentials of the user